Why Doth The Sun Reorient Take – Hymn Lyric

 Now let the sky more brightly beam, The earth take up the joyous theme: The orb a broadening pathway gains And with its erstwhile splendour reigns.

-Sweet babe, of chastity the flower, A virgin’s blest mysterious dower! in twofold nature’s might: Rise, God and man to reunite!
+Sweet babe, of chastity the flower, A virgin’s blest mysterious dower!
+Rise in Thy twofold nature’s might: Rise, God and man to reunite!

 For though with process of the suns The ordered whole harmonious runs, Still the Artificer Divine Leaves not the Father’s inmost shrine.